EURUSD Technical Analysis - New lows in sight | Forexlive

 EU:

-- The ECB hiked by 25 bps and changed a line in the statement that leant more on the dovish side.
+- The ECB hiked by 25 bps and changed a line in the statement that leant more on the dovish side at the last meeting.

-- President Lagarde didn’t hint to what we can expect next and, in line with the Fed, just reaffirmed their data dependency and kept all the options on the table.
+- President Lagarde, in line with the Fed, just reaffirmed their data dependency and kept all the options on the table.

 - Inflation measures did soften a bit but remain uncomfortably high.

-- The labour market remains very tight with the unemployment rate stuck at record low levels.
+- The labour market remains very tight with the unemployment rate remaining at record low levels.

-- The market doesn’t expect the ECB to hike at the upcoming meeting.
+- There’s basically a 50/50 chance that the ECB hikes by 25 bps at the upcoming meeting.

 EURUSD Technical Analysis – Daily Timeframe